 Objective 2.1.
-Protect and preserve critical open spaces for passive recreation, visual impact and preservation of wildlife habitats, coastal (saltwater) wetlands, freshwater wetlands, and vernal pools Objective 2.2.
+Protect and preserve critical open spaces for passive recreation, scenic value and preservation of wildlife habitats, coastal (saltwater) wetlands, freshwater wetlands, vernalpools and other types of plant and wildlife habitats.
+Objective 2.2.
 Increase opportunities for recreation